Filipino cuisine: Side dishes

+Itlog na maalat, salted eggs typically made from duck eggs.

 Itlog na pula (red eggs) are duck eggs that have been cured in brine or a mixture of clay and salt for a few weeks, making them salty.
 They are later hard-boiled and dyed with red food coloring (hence the name) to distinguish them from chicken eggs before they are sold over the shelves.
 They are often served mixed in with diced tomatoes.

 Atchara is a side dish of pickled papaya strips similar to sauerkraut.
 It is a frequent accompaniment to fried dishes like tapa or daing.

 Nata de coco is a chewy, translucent, jelly-like food product produced by the fermentation of coconut water and can be served with pandesal.
 Kesong puti is a soft white cheese made from carabao milk (although cow milk is also used in most commercial variants).
 Grated mature coconut (niyog) is normally served with sweet rice-based desserts.

+Regional dishes

+The Philippine islands are home to various ethnic groups resulting in varied regional cuisines.